 Norway / Norge

-In order to carry out the primary task of the Armed Forces, namely the defence of our political sovereignty and territorial integrity, Norway is developing a series of new military capabilities and upgrading others, not least those which are of particular importance in safeguarding our interests in the northern areas.
+In order to carry out the primary task of the Armed Forces, namely the defense of political sovereignty and territorial integrity, Norway is developing a series of new military capabilities and upgrading others, not least those which are of particular importance in safeguarding our interests in the northern areas.
 There is thus a close linkage between the Government's Northern Area strategy and the development of the Armed Forces.
-The Long-Term Plan for the Norwegian Armed Forces for the period 2009-2012 remains in place and the work of strengthening defence forces continues.
+The Long-Term Plan for the Norwegian Armed Forces for the period 2009-2012 remained in place and the work of strengthening defense forces continued.

 Norwegian army units will have increased firepower, mobility, protection and, not least, an enhanced capability for working with other forces in a joint operational environment.
 Among other equipment an entirely new artillery system, ARCHER, is being procured.
 Norway is updating our CV 90 armoured assault vehicles and will be acquiring new combat reconnaissance systems.
 Soldiers are getting new equipment including new hand weapons and communications equipment.
 This means a lot for the soldiers' safety and combat capability.
 The Home Guard has undergone a far-reaching quality reform.
 Two new vessels for the Naval Home Guard in 2010 constitute a further step towards a more flexible and modern Home Guard.